Medial Collateral Ligament Injuries

 Mild cases often heal on their own provided you rest your knee and follow home care tips such as:

 - Compressing your injured knee using some type of brace.

 - Staying off your feet as much as humanly possible.

 - Using crutches when you must move around.

 - Placing ice on the injured area.

 - Keeping your leg elevated above your heart to increase blood flow to the injured knee.

 If you experience pain, over-the-counter medications like non-steroidal anti-inflammatory drugs, (NSAID’s) such as aspirin, ibuprofen (Motrin, Advil) and naproxen (Aleve), can relieve your discomfort.

 Moderate injuries can also benefit from physical therapy.
 A physical therapist will create a number of exercises designed to ensure your knee and surrounding structures maintain their strength and range of motion.

-In severe Grade Three tears, surgery might be needed to repair and reattach the damaged ligament.
+In a severe Grade Three MCL tear, surgery might be needed to repair and reattach the damaged ligament.
 Occasionally, arthroscopic surgery (when a tiny camera is inserted into your knee) is performed before the actual ligament repair.
 It enables surgeons to determine the injury’s severity and if any other potentially complicating issues are present.